rednaw/exhibitionDB/README.md

 The main purpose of this project is to investigate how to build a web application that
 - follows the [Jamstack architecture best practices](https://jamstack.org/) (in a nutshell: full CI/CD and no server side database).
 - handles a lot (tens of megabytes) of structured data.
-- performs very well according to measurement tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse).
+- performs well according to measurement tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse).

 Currently the web app is deployed at https://rednaw.github.io/exhibitionDB/.